sendwithus/jobs/sales-development.md

 You'll be responsible for every aspect of the customer lifecycle; from prospecting and early relationship building, through to deal closing and account management.

-You'll be joining a small sales team, learning our existing processes and customer, and then figuring out how to make it better.
+You'll be joining a small sales team, learning our existing processes and customers, and then figuring out how to make them better.

 __Who are you?__

 * You have experience in sales, business or customer development at any level.
-* You are excited to join to small sales team and help it grow.
+* You are excited to join a small sales team and help it grow.
 * You are stoked to be working with customers ranging from Fortune 500 to one-person startups.
 * You believe in helping customers solve problems.
 * You want to own the customer relationship post-close, including account management.